Ofigueroa8/ofigueroa8.github.io/index.md

     <body>

         <p class = "around">
-            Here at WDylitics, we meticulously monitor numerous economic, business, and social factors that may impact the future prices of natural resources, including wood, oil, and various metals.
+            Here at WDlytics, we meticulously monitor numerous economic, business, and social factors that may impact the future prices of natural resources, including wood, oil, and various metals.
 By analyzing these factors and employing prediction algorithms alongside historical data, we equip our customers with a highly accurate estimate of the potential selling price for their goods in the future, enabling them to negotiate for greater value in their futures contracts.
         </p>

     </body>